molo4evan/KotlinFuzzer/README.md

 ## Overview
 This fuzzer generates simple Kotlin programs (syntactically correct, but not always correctly executed due to division by zero, stucking in loops, ArrayOutOfBoundsExceptions, etc.).

-Then *KotlinFuzzer* compiles obtained sources with Kotlin compiler (there is **Kotlin JVM**, **Kotlin/Native** or **'split'** mode avaliable) and runs compiled programs.
+Then *KotlinFuzzer* compiles obtained sources with Kotlin compiler (there is **Kotlin JVM**, **Kotlin/Native** or **'join'** mode avaliable) and runs compiled programs.

 All compiling or running errors are displayed.
-Also *KotlinFuzzer* dispalys an information about difference in behaviour (successfull/unsuccessfull compilation or runs, program output) between Kotlin JVM and Kotlin/Native programs in 'split' mode.
+Also *KotlinFuzzer* dispalys an information about difference in behaviour (successfull/unsuccessfull compilation or runs, program output) between Kotlin JVM and Kotlin/Native programs in 'join' mode.

+Additionally, launch information saves to report file (you can find a seed of specific launch in the file name), and files with compile or run errors are copied to **'crashes'** folder.

 So far, 1 unique compiler bug has been found: [see the comment](https://youtrack.jetbrains.com/issue/KT-25204).